nazunalika/linux-guide-and-hints/source/gettingstarted.rst

 Flash in favor of moving to HTML5 for web players.
 I haven't had to activate Flash in a long time.

 Again, negativo17 provides Steam.
-However, if you have any games that are Window only, you need to download Steam via Wine and install the games that way.
+However, if you have any games that are Window only, you need to download Steam via Wine and install the games that way or use Proton.
+See the :doc:`fedora/winetips` article for more information.

 Finally, to ensure that Negativo's repo takes precedence over RPMFusion, edit ``/etc/yum.repos.d/fedora-multimedia.repo`` and add ``priority=1`` under ``[fedora-multimedia]``.